Kamal’s Quantified Self Experiment, Week 1: A New Hope

 Meditation and Volunteering

 I used to meditate daily, and then it became way too annoying to do while in pain.
-This might not work, but my current thinking is that it will just take a long time to get used to sitting still by myself with pain, and [highlight type="yellow"]accepting reality[/highlight].
+This might not work, but my current thinking is that it will just take a long time to get used to sitting still by myself with pain, and [su_highlight background="yellow"]accepting reality[/su_highlight].
 I’ll time my meditation for reporting purposes and use a variety of techniques, such as Jon Kabat-Zinn’s Mindfulness Based Stress Reduction, Herbert Benson’s Relaxation Response, some walking meditation, meditating on compassion, and other random stuff.
 During my test day, I meditated for 11 minutes and it was rough.

 Similarly, it’s been ages since I volunteered.
 The last thing I did was organize a potluck in Boston Common for homeless people, and a good time was had by all.
 Except when I broke out my gross salmon salad dish.
 Who makes a mayo-heavy salmon salad for homeless people?
 Stupid.
 Then a couple years passed with nothing but focusing on my own issues.
 So it’s time to get back to volunteering, but I’m going to wait a little bit to start while the rest of my habits are gelling.